 - Eplerenone (Inspra)

-Typically your doctor or healthcare provider will prescribe your high blood pressure medication with a healthy diet and lifestyle changes.
+Typically, your doctor or healthcare provider will prescribe you high blood pressure medication when indicated, along with a healthy diet and lifestyle changes.

 Possible Side Effects of Blood Pressure Medication